firstbatchxyz/dria-blog/docs/quickstart.md

 ### Community Network

-Dria Community Network consists of thousands of nodes (and counting) with LLMs and tool usage capabilities.
+Dria Community Network consists of community nodes with LLMs and tool usage capabilities.
 Visit the [Dria Login API](https://dkn.dria.co/auth/generate-token) and get your unique RPC token.

 ### Pro Network

-Dria Pro Network consists of ~100 high performance nodes, equipped with even more powerful LLMs, compute and 99.9% reliability.
+Dria Pro Network consists of high performance nodes, equipped with even more powerful LLMs, compute and 99.9% reliability.
 Pro Network is more suitable for production-grade applications and partners in the ecosystem.
 Please fill out the [form](https://forms.gle/yGtLZw3HPW7kgD427) to get access to the Pro Network: